What is the Society's relationship to the Museum?

 If I am a member of the Asian Art Museum, why don't I get the member's price for Society programs?

-The Society is a separate organization with a separate membership.
+The Society is a separate nonprofit organization with its own membership.
 In order to get the member discount for our programs, you must be a Society member.

 What are the benefits of Society membership?